From Cleanings to Root Canals: The Dentist Neshaminy, Pennsylvania Families Trust

 When Should I Book Emergency Dentistry Services?

-- Sudden Swelling in the Gums, Face, or Jaw — Swelling is a sign of a serious infection.
-Left untreated, it can spread quickly and even impact your overall health.
+- Sudden Swelling in the Gums, Face, or Jaw — Swelling may be a sign of a serious issue, such as an abscess.
+Left untreated, it can affect more than your mouth and potentially impact your overall health.

 Our General Dentistry Services